 This naturally raises the question of how to tell the genders apart.
 Quality garden centers clearly label their dioecious plants so you know whether you're buying a female or a male cultivar.
 Still, it is better to be able to tell a male holly apart from a female holly (or any other dioecious plant) on your own, just in case the garden center where you shop makes a mistake in labeling or if you have some existing plants on your property that should bear fruit but don't.

-A monoecious plant can reproduce (that is, bloom and set seed) all on its own.
-It does not need a partner.
-This makes life much easier (and less expensive) for gardeners wishing to enjoy berry production on a bush.
+A monoecious plant can reproduce (that is, bloom and set seed) all on its own and does not need a partner.
 For example, if you are buying a red-twig dogwood shrub (Cornus alba) for its berries, then you only have to buy one plant.
-You do not have to pair it up with a male pollinator.

 Unisexual Flowers vs. Bisexual Flowers

 Dioecious and monoecious plants actually have something in common, in that they both bear unisexual flowers.
 This means that each bloom has only male or female reproductive parts.
 With dioecious plants, the male and female blossoms appear on separate plants.
 With monoecious plants, each plant has both male and female flowers.